Heyysri/student-management-aws-3tier/README.md

 # 🎓 Student Management App — AWS 3-Tier Architecture

-A full-stack Student Management System deployed on AWS using a 3-tier architecture.
+A Full-Stack Student Management System deployed on AWS using a 3-tier architecture.

 ---